lgshienfredpatricksgutang-a11y/intro-to-programming-portfolio./README.md

 # intro-to-programming-portfolio.
-My solutions for the intro of programming assessment exercises
+My solutions for the intro of programming assessment 1